Sir Humphrey Bourchier

 He died at the battle of Barnet in 1471 fighting for Edward IV.
 The queen mentioned is Elizabeth Woodville.
 The coats of arms include those of Bourgchier - a cross engrailed between four water bougets or leather water carriers - Louvain, Berners, Tilney and Thorpe.

-He was the son of Sir John Bourchier (died 1474), Lord Berners, and his wife Margery, daughter of Sir Richard Berners, and grandson of Sir William Bourchier and Anne, daughter of Thomas of Woodstock, son of Edward III.
-He married Elizabeth Tilney.
-Their son John succeeded his grandfather and married Katherine, daughter of John Howard, Duke of Norfolk.
-He became Chancellor of the Exchequer to Henry VIII and died in 1533.
-He had two legitimate daughters (Jane married Sir Edmund Knyvet and Mary married Alexander Unton) and three illegitimate sons and a daughter.
+He was probably born in the 1440s, the son of Sir John Bourchier (died 1474), Lord Berners, and his wife Margery, daughter of Sir Richard Berners, and grandson of Sir William Bourchier and Anne, daughter of Thomas of Woodstock, son of Edward III.

 See also Sir Lewis Robessart, Lord Bourchier, an earlier kinsman of Humphrey.

-His cousin Sir Humphrey Bourchier, Lord Cromwell is buried in the same chapel, near the grave of Robert de Waldeby, but has no monument.
+His cousin Sir Humphrey Bourchier, Lord Cromwell is buried in the same chapel, near the grave of Robert de Waldeby, but has no brass remaining.
 His father was Henry Bourchier or Bouchier, Earl of Essex and his mother was Isabel, daughter of Richard, Earl of Cambridge, aunt of Edward IV.
 He was Constable of Nottingham Castle and Steward of Sherwood Forest.
-He married Joan daughter of Sir Richard Stanhope and also died at the battle of Barnet, leaving no legitimate children.
+He married Joan daughter of Sir Richard Stanhope and also died at the battle of Barnet, on 14th April 1471, leaving no legitimate children.

 Further reading